gilmore-lab/dev-psych-behavior/README.md

 # dev-psych-behavior
-Behaviors studies in developmental psychology - Journal Study
+Behaviors studied in developmental psychology - Journal Study

 Question: What are the sets of behaviors studied in developmental psychology?